tsusanto/gt/_posts/2025-10-01-pork-with-chinese-fuzzy-melon.md

 * miso soup with tofu and seaweed
 * kimchi (from Costco)

-We ended our membership at the sports club and is now playing pickleball almost exclusively at the newly opened indoor pickleball club.
-We enjoyed being members of the sports club and I'm thankful for all the happy memories there and the friends we made.
+We ended our membership at the sports club and now play pickleball almost exclusively at the newly opened indoor pickleball club.
+We truly enjoyed our time at the sports club, and I’m thankful for the happy memories and friendships we made there.

-We have already made friends with a regular group of folks at the indoor pickleball club and I'm so grateful for this friendly community.
+At the indoor club, we’ve already found a regular group of friends, and I feel so grateful for this welcoming community.

-Yesterday someone organized a surprise noon birthday party for one of the members and we were invited.
-I grilled some lemongrass tri tip to bring to the party.
+Just yesterday, someone organized a surprise birthday party at noon for one of the members, and we were invited.
+I brought along some home made grilled lemongrass tri-tip to share.

-Today is the first heavy rain of the fall season.
-I often feel wistful when summer ends.
-How did time fly by so fast.
-As G and I enter middle age, I want to treasure every moment we have left on earth.
-I want every day to be fun, joyful and create meaningful memories together with G.
+Today marks the first heavy rain of the fall season.
+I often feel wistful when summer ends—how does time fly by so quickly?
+As G and I move through middle age, I want to treasure every moment we have together.
+I hope each day is filled with joy, fun, and meaningful memories.

-Our always clean and clutter free living room is my happy place, and my favorite spot is the inside corner of our L shaped big couch.
-G recently did a deep cleaning of the couch and rug using a fabric cleaning machine.
-I'm thankful G is so good at cleaning and genuinely enjoy cleaning, the way I enjoy cooking.
-We really are perfect complements when it comes to cleaning and cooking.
-Today feels extra nice laying in that corner and hearing the rain outside.
+Our clean, clutter-free living room is my happy place.
+My favorite spot is the inside corner of our big L-shaped couch.
+Recently, G deep-cleaned both the couch and rug with a fabric cleaning machine.
+I’m thankful that G is so good at, and actually enjoys, cleaning the way I enjoy cooking.
+We truly complement each other in that way.
+Today feels especially cozy, lying in that corner and listening to the rain outside.
 <figure>
   <a href="#"><img src="{{ '/images/pickleball-surprise-party.jpg' | absolute_url }}" alt=""></a>
   <figcaption>Surprise birthday party at our pickleball club</figcaption>